codeadamca/_readme/index.markdown

 1. Repository names are all lowercase and use the kebab-case naming convention.
 For example `php-contact-form`, `html-forms`, or `personal-portfolio`.
 2. Repository descriptions are one short sentence using sentence case.

+    For repositores using GitHub Pages and Markdown, the description should be short and without a period as the description is placed into the home page title.
+For example `_reademe | Formatting standards for GitHub repos and README.md files`.
-3. Repository should be assigned all relevant topics.
+5. Repository should be assigned all relevant topics.
-4. Prefix forked repositores with `forked-`.
+6. Prefix forked repositores with `forked-`.
 For example `forked-brickmmo-core`.
-5. Always include a `.gitignore` file.
+7. Always include a `.gitignore` file.
 The file should at least ignore `.DS_Store` files.

 ## README.md Files